godot-escoria/escoria-demo-game/docs/esc_reference.md

 - `teleport object1 object2`
   Sets the position of object1 to the position of object2

-- `walk object1 object2`
+- `slide object1 object2`
   Moves object1 towards the position of object2, at the speed determined by object1's "speed" property.
 This command is non-blocking.
+It does not respect the room's navigation polygons, so you can move items where the player can't walk.

+- `slide_block object1 object2`
+  Moves object1 towards the position of object2, at the speed determined by object1's "speed" property.
+This command is blocking.
+It does not respect the room's navigation polygons, so you can move items where the player can't walk.

+- `walk object1 object2`
+  Walks, using the walk animation, object1 towards the position of object2, at the speed determined by object1's "speed" property.
+This command is non-blocking.

 - `walk_block object1 object2`
-  Moves object1 towards the position of object2, at the speed determined by object1's "speed" property.
+  Walks, using the walk animation, object1 towards the position of object2, at the speed determined by object1's "speed" property.
 This command is blocking.

 - `turn_to object degrees`
   Turns `object` to a `degrees` angle with a `directions` animation.